innovatrics/smartface-integrations/README.md

 ## Scripts/PythonGraphQLSubscription [Python]
 A sample Python script to listen to the SmartFace GraphQL subscriptions.

+## Scripts/Remove1000WatchlistMembers [PowerShell]
+A script to remove 1000 WatchlistMembers from any watchlist, including users that are not linked to any watchlist.
+Use with caution.

 ## Shared [C#]
 In the `src/Shared` folder you may find several libraries that are pre-built for reusable purposes